Daniella Elza lives in Vancouver. This is her website: http://strangeplaces.livingcode.org

 Symmetry: agreement in dimensions, due proportion.

-Elza's vision of symmetry in this poem, however, is far from changeless; it's dynamic, unpredictable.
-Elza conveys this dynamism by breaking up the lines in the poem and creating three not-quite-symmetrical word columns.
-This pattern frees our eyes— "the eye/regimented"—so they can roam freely across the page, tracing new arrangements from left to right (the traditional way we read), but also from top to bottom, across the page, moving up and down from word to word, fragment to fragment, sentence to sentence.
+Elza's vision in this poem, however, is far from changeless: it is dynamic, unpredictable.
+Elza conveys this dynamism by breaking up the lines and creating three not-quite-symmetrical word columns, a pattern that frees our eyes— "the eye/regimented"— to roam freely across the page, tracing new arrangements from left to right, from top to bottom, across the page, moving up and down, from word to word, fragment to fragment, sentence to sentence.
 Read in this way, the poem becomes a chessboard, our eyes moving the pieces to create surprising combinations.
-Line 8 reveals a surprising aphorism: "not to waste any time is no challenge to the mind."
-There are also some Beckettian moments (I see Beckett everywhere), in the third column: “I will go/it pleases/in a way/what is" reminds me of Beckett's characters, so stoic in the face of death, yet so chatty, everything has to be processed through language, in the mind, "to the mind. /any space. the bones. with the eye."
-So many possibilities here!
+Line 8 reveals aphorism: "not to waste any time is no challenge to the mind."
+There are also some Beckettian moments (I see Beckett everywhere): in the third column: “I will go/it pleases/in a way/what is" reminds me of Beckett's characters, so stoic in the face of death, yet so chatty, everything has to be processed through language, in the mind, "to the mind. /any space. the bones. with the eye."